alessfm/alessfm/README.md

 I am going through a major routine change and some projects ended up having their developments interrupted indefinitely, that is, they will not be updated frequently.
 Among them:
 - Space_Caos (Interrupted)
 - PrototypeNexTI (Closed for good)
-- Turtle_News (The GitHub Webpage will still work and may be updated with news, but the source code itself will not change frequently.)
+- Turtle_News (The GitHub Webpage will still work)

 ###### Thank you for reading